Parent Rights and Procedural Safeguards booklet http://tennessee.gov/education/topic/special-education-legal-services

 Definition of Frequently-Used Terms

 IEP Team -- This is a group of individuals knowledgeable about your child and your child's needs as far as his/her education is concerned.
 The IEP Team decides the services and supports your child needs in order for him/her to progress in the general curriculum.
-By law, this team must include you, the parent; a representative of the school who has the authority to make decisions; a regular education teacher; and a special education teacher.
+By law, this team must include you, the parent; a representative of the school who has the authority to commit resources; a regular education teacher; and a special education teacher.
 Other persons with an educational interest in your child can be involved on an as-needed basis.

 LEA -- Local Educational Agency.
 The agency that is responsible for providing special education and related services to eligible children.
 In this case, Trousdale County Schools.